kaijietti/leetcode-toolkit/README.md

     -   **Format On Save:** Automatically format code when pressing <kbd>Ctrl + S</kbd>.
     -   **Unlock IntelliSense:** Enjoy autocompletion and hover suggestions without paying for premium.
 -   Experimental:
     -   **Download Editorial(\*)**: You can find this command under your userscript manager menu (right click context menu or extension icon on browser toolbar).
-If you have access to an editorial, click on the command and the editorial will be saved as an `.md` file.
-This feature currently has limitations:
+If you have access to an editorial, click on the command and the script will save the editorial as an `.md` file.
+You can use my [LeetCode Editorial Reader](https://leetcode-editorial-reader.vercel.app/) app to view such files in best layout just like on LeetCode site, but any Markdown readers will open them just fine too.
+A few things to notice:
-        -   ~~Code in editorial will be saved as a link to a Leetcode playground.~~ In addition to playground link, the actual code are now scraped too.
+        -   Codes will be saved as a link to the corresponding LeetCode playground, as well as multiple code blocks in different language.
+[LeetCode Editorial Reader](https://leetcode-editorial-reader.vercel.app/) can display them in tab layout so you can choose the language you want to view without cluttering the page.
+        -   Slides are saved as a series of images.
+[LeetCode Editorial Reader](https://leetcode-editorial-reader.vercel.app/) can display them in true slide layout.
+        -   Speaking of images, they are saved as Base64-encoded string, which means they are directly inside the markdown without the risk of "image not found".
+(This also makes the file larger though.)
-        -   ~~Math expressions will be displayed as plain text~~ Math expressions are now saved in html format, and compatible viewer such as VS Code can render them correctly.
+        -   Math expressions are saved, but you may need compatible viewers such as VS Code or [LeetCode Editorial Reader](https://leetcode-editorial-reader.vercel.app/) to render them correctly.
-        -   Videos will be skipped.
-        -   Slides will not be saved.
+        -   Videos **are not** saved.
+That's a headache I don't want to deal with.

 > (\*) Editorial-related features are for US site only, as China site do not seem to lock their editorials behind premium.